MasterZydra/Magento-2-Profiler-Extension/README.md

 To remove it from the list of required packages use the following command:
 `> composer remove masterzydra/module-profilerextension`

+## Updating to latest version
+With the following command composer checks all packages in the composer.json for the latest version:
+`> composer update`

+If you only want to check this package for newer versions, you can use
+`> composer update masterzydra/module-profilerextension`

 ## How it works
 After installing the package via composer, the module calls a JavaScript function in the footer.
 This function will detect the profiler table, adds the filters and adds the classes for the CSS.